steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 Design is all about precise communication, yet designers have struggled to communicate with computers.
 What if there was another way?

 - Designers know design tools, but coding and interaction is often a challenge
 - The SVG file format, known for icons, is unexpectedly, a powerful format similar to HTML.
-One can have style sheets and javascript in the file.
 - Designers can use SVGs to include interactivity and delight in a project without breaking dev resources or code rules.
 - SVG is a vector format, but is written in a language like HTML
 - LLMs are great at manipulating language
 - With proper set up, a designer can upload an image and collaborate the interaction into life.
+- The style sheets and javascript are INSIDE the file, sandboxed from breaking wep page code.
 - One can 'round trip' between design programs and AI, made easier with the tools included here

 I present a <a href="svg-ai-helper.html" target="new">SVG AI Helper</a> tool, used in this workshop to add interactivity to a SVG.